 Q: Can I have a conversation while wearing earplugs?

 A: Yes.
 A typical conversation is around 60 decibels.
 If you have earplugs that block sounds up to 39 decibels (the max for earplugs) then you will be able to hear the other person speaking.

 Q: What kind of earplugs work best?

 A: This is a matter of individual preference.
 Whatever is the most comfortable for you is probably going to work best.
-In most cases an earplug that molds to the shape of your ear will work best as it will make a tight fit and block more noises.
+In most cases, an earplug that moulds to the shape of your ear will work best as it will make a tight fit and block more noises.
 Silicone and wax are great for that.